How to contribute to the Go language

 Change-Id: If4d3b3965762c8979d304a82493c9eb1068ee13c

-6. Wait for a review
+6. Wait for review

 $ git codereview mail